Educational Materials Made Accessible

 Multi-select Filters

-These are drop-down menus which can be set to multiple values.
+These are dropdown menus which can be set to multiple values.

 Click to drop down the menu selections, then click on a filter value to select it.